How to: Graffiti Removal

-Although graffiti can be extremely artistic and an appreciated form of self-expression when practiced in the right way, not everyone appreciates it, especially when graffiti artists leave their mark on public buildings, street walls and other inappropriate public areas.
+Although graffiti can be extremely artistic and an appreciated form of self-expression when practised in the right way, not everyone appreciates it, especially when graffiti artists leave their mark on public buildings, street walls and other inappropriate public areas.

 The good news is, there are ways that you can remove graffiti from buildings and walls quickly and efficiently, especially when tackling graffiti on materials such as masonry, stone surfaces, woodwork, brickwork, rubber seals, windows or Perspex.